 Quilting requires specialized supplies, and a new quilt maker will appreciate receiving the basic supplies in making a quilt.
 As quilters use their supplies and equipment, they tend to wear down, and receiving a replenishment of basic supplies will also be appreciated.

 Quilters like to cut fabric into shapes just to sew them back again.
 The basic supplies include a rotary cutter and cutting mat.
 The rotary cutter is like a pizza cutter.
 It helps cut through layers of fabric.
-It revolutionized the quilting industry because it made cutting quicker, more accurate and more efficient.
+It revolutionized the quilting industry because it made cutting quicker, more accurate, and more efficient.
 A cutting mat is used with the rotary cutter to provide a smooth, solid surface for the fabric to rest on while it is being cut.
 A self-healing mat is necessary.
 One that is reversible is even better.
 A large mat is helpful for cutting big pieces, and a small, rotating mat is helpful for cutting smaller pieces.

 A ruler is also required to cut fabric with a rotary cutter.
 The ruler holds the fabric flat, helps the quilter measure the size of the pieces they are cutting, and provides a cutting line.
 There is a large variety of rulers, and a basic one is shown in the link.
 A ruler which also has diagonal lines would be helpful for a more advanced quilter who needs to cut triangles.
-Preferably, a 45 degree and a 60 degree line would add versatility.
+Preferably, a 45-degree and a 60-degree line would add versatility.

 Sewing Machine Feet

 While quilts can be made by hand, most quilters prefer to use a sewing machine.
 There is a large number of sewing machine feet that helps making quilting easier.
-The standard ones are the quarter inch foot, the walking foot and the quilting foot.
+The standard ones are the quarter-inch foot, the walking foot, and the quilting foot.

-A quarter inch walking foot helps make sure that the seams are the proper size when joining many tiny pieces, which ensures that the pieces will fit properly together.
+A quarter-inch walking foot helps make sure that the seams are the proper size when joining many tiny pieces, which ensures that the pieces will fit properly together.
 A walking foot is helpful in evenly sewing the layers of fabric together, especially when quilting or applying the binding.
 A quilting foot is also called a darning foot.
-It is needed for free motion quilting.
+It is needed for free-motion quilting.
 When buying feet for sewing machines, you must be careful to buy ones that will fit the machine.
 The ones in the box below are not made for specific sewing machines.
 They all state that they will fit standard low shank machines.

 For the quilter who likes to design her own quilts, Electric Quilt quilting software is the way to go.
 She can plan the quilt with the software, and find which color and design choice will work best.
 The software then calculates the amount of fabric that is needed and provide templates or dimensions of the pieces.
 The current version is EQ7.

 Quilting fabric is probably the most favorite quilter's gift and therefore is required to be on a list of Most Wanted Gifts for Quilters.
 There is a variety of beautiful fabric from which to choose.
 Most quilters use 100% cotton.
 Quilting fabric can be purchased by the yard, which is helpful for backgrounds, backing, borders, and binding.
-A four yard piece of a beautiful piece of fabric should work for those functions.
+A four-yard piece of a beautiful piece of fabric should work for those functions.

 Quilting fabric is also sold in smaller pieces in order to provide a variety.
 Choose a combination of fabrics that meet your tastes and the quilters or pick up an already prepared pack.
 Since quilters like to collect a variety of fabrics, many manufacturers will package fabric collections in groups to make them easier to purchase.
 They will cut all the fabric in a particular collection into a particular size and bundle it for your convenience.
-They are sold in one yard pieces (which can get pretty expensive).
+They are sold in one-yard pieces (which can get pretty expensive).
 They also sell the collection in smaller pieces, such as fat quarters (1/4 yard), strips (usually 2 1/2 inch strips called jelly rolls), or squares, usually 10", 5" or 4".
 Choose the size and collection that meets the tastes of your quilter and your budget.

 Amazon does sell quilting fabric.
-For better selection, you might want to go to a quilt store, either in person or online.
+For a better selection, you might want to go to a quilt store, either in person or online.
 Online shops include Fat Quarter Shop and Hancock's of Paducah and Connecting Threads.
 Most of the people who work at quilt stores are very friendly and will be able to help you make a selection that works best for you.